Looking for delicious places to eat in Pasadena, California?

 Foodie Favorites: If you’re there for breakfast, the old fashion pancakes are so good.
 For dessert, obviously the sundae.
 Their Old Fashioned cocktail is spot-on.
 Check out Fried Chicken Mondays and all-you-can-eat ribs on Friday.

-Where to find some of the best ice cream in Pasadena?
-Here are our top spots.
+Where to find some of the best ice cream spots in Pasadena?
+Here are the top spots.

 16. Foothill Restaurant